Circassian diaspora: Syria

-In 1987, Syria was home to approximately 100,000 Circassians, about half of whom lived in Hauran province, and many of the Circassians used to live in the Golan Heights.
+In 1987, Syria was home to approximately 100,000 Circassians, about half of whom lived in Hauran province, with many located in the Golan Heights.
 During the time of the French Mandate for Syria and the Lebanon (1920–1946), Circassians served with the French troops in the "escadron tcherkesse" (Cherkess squadron), earning them enduring distrust from the Syrian Sunni Arabs.

-In Quneitra and the Golan Region, there was a numerous Circassian community.
-Several Circassian leaders wanted in 1938, for the same reasons as their Assyrian, Kurdish and Bedouin counterparts in Al-Jazira province in 1936–1937, a special autonomy status for their region as they feared the prospect of living in an independent Syrian republic under a nationalist Arab government hostile towards the minorities that had collaborated with the colonial power.
+In Quneitra and the Golan Region, there was a large Circassian community.
+In 1938, Several Circassian leaders wanted, for the same reasons as their Assyrian, Kurdish and Bedouin counterparts in Al-Jazira province in 1936–1937, a special autonomy status for their region.
+This was because they feared the prospect of living in an independent Syrian republic under a nationalist Arab government hostile towards the minorities that had collaborated with the colonial power.
 They also wanted the Golan region to become a national homeland for Circassian refugees from the Caucasus.
 A Circassian battalion served in the French army and had helped it against the Arab nationalist uprisings.
 Like in Al-Jazira Province, the French authorities refused to grant any autonomy status to the Golan Circassians.

-The Circassians of Syria were actively involved in the 1948 Arab-Israeli war.
-Their unit was under the leadership of Jawad Anzor.
+The Circassians of Syria were actively involved in the 1948 Arab-Israeli war as a unit under the leadership of Jawad Anzor.
 200 Circassians were killed in action.
 They performed well, but the overall failure to stop the founding of Israel led to the special Circassian unit being disbanded.
 After the Six-Day War of 1967, they withdrew further into Syria, especially to Damascus and Aleppo.
-They were prevented from returning to the Golan Heights by Israeli occupying forces, but after 1973 some of the returned, now living in two villages, Beer Ajam and Bariqa, where they maintain a traditionally Circassian way of life.
+They were prevented from returning to the Golan Heights by Israeli occupying forces, but after 1973 some of the returned.
+They are now living in two villages, Beer Ajam and Bariqa, where they maintain a traditionally Circassian way of life.

 The Circassians in Syria are generally well off.
 They have very good relations with minorities like Alawites, Druze, Christians and Jews.
 Many of them work for the government, in civil service, or for the military.
 The former Syrian interior minister and director of the military police, Bassam Abdel Majeed, was a Circassian.
 All Circassians learn Arabic and English in school; many speak Adyghe language, but their numbers are dwindling.
 One kindergarten in Damascus provides Adyghe language education.
 However, there are no Circassian newspapers, and few Circassian books are printed in Syria.
 Cultural events play an important role in maintaining the ethnic identity of the Circassians.
 During holidays and weddings, they perform folk dances and songs in their traditional dress.